top of page

 DO I HAVE A FUNGAL NAIL INFECTION?

-A fungal nail infection (a.k.a. onychomycosis) is an infection of the nail plate caused by either a fungus, bacteria or yeast.
-Without definitive microscopy (a laboratory test) to determine what type of infection is at play, treatment is typically on a ‘trial and error’ basis.
+A fungal nail infection (a.k.a. onychomycosis) is an infection of the nail plate caused by either a fungus, bacteria, mould or yeast.
+Without definitive microscopy (a laboratory test) to determine what type of infection is at play, treatment is typically on a ‘trial and error’ basis, although it's worth mentioning that up to 90% of all fungal toenails are caused by a single organism - trichophyton rubrum (a dermatophyte; type of fungus).

-Fungal nail infections have a certain ‘look’ about them.
+Fungal nail infections have a certain look about them.
 Typically, the nail is thickened, which may affect either the entire nail plate or just a portion of it.
 The nail may break easily and appear crumbly.
 It it discoloured; from white-ish, to shades of yellow and gold to green and even black.
 There is typically a degree of malodour if you are willing to sniff that crumbly bit of nail or are the sort of person who likes to clear the crudge out from beneath the free edge of the nail and give that a whiff.
+It is not uncommon to see a thick yellow, orange or white band (a dermatophytoma) with a chronic infection.

 Fungal nail infections are hugely misdiagnosed.
 It is estimated that 50% of diagnoses are incorrect and that, actually, your thickened, discoloured crumbly nail has come about due to trauma rather than a fungal infection.